 Forums Can Be One Of The Most Effective Marketing Methods You Can Use.
 However, you have to find The Right Forum; that allows you to Create A Link To Your Website, which people can easily click on.

+This Is Done Through Your Forum Signature.
+Your Signature May Be Composed Of Text, Images, HTML Code And Links That Lead Directly Back To Your Website.

 If you are joining a new Forum or thinking about posting somewhere you haven’t been active in before; the first thing that you need to do is determine whether or not you can Put A Link In Your Signature, that will be visible and attractive enough for people to click on.